Wavenumber: In spectroscopy

-In spectroscopy, "wavenumber" refers to a frequency which has been divided by the speed of light in vacuum usually in centimeters per second (cm.s−1): :
+In spectroscopy, "wavenumber" $\tilde{\nu}$ (in reciprocal centimeters, cm−1) refers to a temporal frequency (in hertz) divided by the speed of light in vacuum (usually in centimeters per second, cm⋅s−1):

 The historical reason for using this spectroscopic wavenumber rather than frequency is that it is a convenient unit when studying atomic spectra by counting fringes per cm with an interferometer : the spectroscopic wavenumber is the reciprocal of the wavelength of light in vacuum:

 which remains essentially the same in air, and so the spectroscopic wavenumber is directly related to the angles of light scattered from diffraction gratings and the distance between fringes in interferometers, when those instruments are operated in air or vacuum.
 Such wavenumbers were first used in the calculations of Johannes Rydberg in the 1880s.
 The Rydberg–Ritz combination principle of 1908 was also formulated in terms of wavenumbers.
 A few years later spectral lines could be understood in quantum theory as differences between energy levels, energy being proportional to wavenumber, or frequency.
 However, spectroscopic data kept being tabulated in terms of spectroscopic wavenumber rather than frequency or energy.

 For example, the spectroscopic wavenumbers of the emission spectrum of atomic hydrogen are given by the Rydberg formula:

 where R is the Rydberg constant, and ni and nf are the principal quantum numbers of the initial and final levels respectively (ni is greater than nf for emission).

 A spectroscopic wavenumber can be converted into energy per photon E by Planck's relation:

 It can also be converted into wavelength of light:

 where n is the refractive index of the medium.
 Note that the wavelength of light changes as it passes through different media, however, the spectroscopic wavenumber (i.e., frequency) remains constant.